philippinespire/pire_cssl_data_processing/scripts/README.md

 #when complete, search the *out file for `java.lang.OutOfMemoryError`.
 If this occurs, then increase ram, set groups to 1 in script
 ```

-or as an array on multiple wahab nodes simultaneously:
+or as an array on multiple wahab nodes simultaneously (faster):

 ```
-#note: this runs out of ram right now.  not sure why
 cd /home/YOURUSERNAME/pire_cssl_data_processing/SPECIESDIR
 #runCLUMPIFY_r1r2_array.bash <indir> <outdir> <tempdir>
 # do not use trailing / in paths